The Aviation Law Review: Romania

 - the certification of civil and military aeronautical personnel, aviation equipment and aeronautical agents;

-- aviation accident investigation;
+- aviation accident investigations;

 - establishing the responsibilities of state institutions conducting search and rescue missions for victims and survivors of an aviation accident;